Generalized forms of types N = 1, 2 and higher gauge theory: Introduction

+The article is organized as follows.
+Section~\ref{sec2} recalls the formalism of generalized $p$-forms of type~$N$, including their exterior products and derivatives, with emphasis on the base representation (Subsection~\ref{sec2.1}).
+Building on this, Subsection~\ref{sec2.2} introduces generalized gauge theory, focusing on generalized connections and their gauge transformations.
 Section~\ref{sec3} adapts the calculus to higher gauge fields.
 For Lie 2- and Lie 3-algebras, we develop the calculus of higher algebra-valued generalized forms of types $N=1$ and $N=2$, defining the required bilinear brackets, exterior derivatives, pairings and inner products.
-Similarly, we construct higher group-valued generalized 0-forms, define the corresponding higher Maurer--Cartan forms, and establish the higher Maurer--Cartan equations.
+Similarly, we construct higher group-valued generalized 0-forms, define the corresponding higher Maurer–Cartan forms, and establish the higher Maurer–Cartan equations.
 In Section~\ref{sec4}, we reformulate standard higher gauge structures, including connections, curvatures, Bianchi identities and gauge transformations, by using the higher generalized forms developed in Section~\ref{sec3}.

-Finally, Section~\ref{sec5.1} uses higher generalized forms of types $N=1,2$ to construct the 4D 2-Chern--Simons (2CS) and 5D 3-Chern--Simons (3CS) forms, together with their topological invariants (the 5D 2-Chern and 6D 3-Chern forms).
-Section~\ref{sec5.2} provides a generalized construction of the action functionals for 2-form and 3-form Yang--Mills (2YM and 3YM) theories.
+Section~\ref{sec5.1} uses higher generalized forms of types $N=1,2$ to construct the 4D 2-Chern–Simons (2CS) and 5D 3-Chern–Simons (3CS) forms, together with their topological invariants (the 5D 2-Chern and 6D 3-Chern forms).
+Section~\ref{sec5.2} provides a generalized construction of the action functionals for 2-form and 3-form Yang–Mills (2YM and 3YM) theories.
+Finally, Section~\ref{sec-6} summarizes the main findings of this work and outlines several promising avenues for future investigation.